ISBN (print): 978-1-7322190-0-7

-Here Charles Johnston explores the “new common sense” on which our future depends.
-He describes how culturally mature understanding will be needed not just to address the most critical questions before us, but simply to make sense of them.
-Some of the specific questions Hope and the Future touches on include: How, given the growing availability of weapons of mass destruction, do we best support a safe human future?
+Some of the critical questions the book addresses include: How, given the growing availability of weapons of mass destruction, do we best support a safe human future?
 How do we successfully address the very real possibility of environmental catastrophe?
 How will we make love work in the future, with gender roles and expectations today so in flux?
 How, in times ahead, will we deal with numerous new concerns that require global decision-making—such as terrorism and the need for stable and trustable global economic structures?
 How will we make the moral decisions demanded of us—given both their growing complexity and the weakening of cultural guideposts that we have relied on in times past?
 And most ultimately important, how do we best conceive of progress, if our actions are result in real human advancement?

 About the Author

 Charles M. Johnston, MD, is a psychiatrist and futurist.
 He is best known as the originator of Creative Systems Theory, a comprehensive framework for understanding purpose and change in human systems, and for directing the Institute for Creative Development, a nonpartisan think tank and center for advanced leadership training.
 He is the author of numerous books and articles on the future and how we can best prepare to meet it.
-Websites related to his work can be found at www.CreativeSystems.org, the institute blog at www.CulturalMaturityblog.net and Dr Johnston’s Looking To the Future podcast at www.Lookingtothefuture.net.
+Creative Systems Theory-related websites can be found at www.CreativeSystems.org, the institute blog at www.CulturalMaturityblog.net and Dr Johnston’s Looking To the Future podcast at www.Lookingtothefuture.net.

 Praise for Charles Johnston’s Earlier Works